 What’s the big difference between modern and contemporary design?
 It’s a question that plagues the minds of many.
 You might find yourself thinking, don’t the terms modern and contemporary basically mean the same thing?
 Aren’t they both current and minimal, void of color and filled with clean lines?
 While some of that may be true, the differences between the styles can also be as vast as night and day.
 So to help you out, we’ve put together this handy guide to distinguishing the sometimes confusing contrasts between modern and contemporary interior design.

-The early to mid-twentieth century saw the height of modernism in both art and design.
+The early to mid-twentieth century saw modernism’s height in art and design.
 While the world’s perception of art was being challenged, the German Bauhaus and the pioneers of modern Scandinavian design were crafting furniture and architecture that favored simplicity, form, and function.
-From modern came mid-century modern and the same principles were carried into the ever-popular styles of the 1950’s and 60’s.
+From modern came mid-century modern and the same principles were carried into the ever-popular styles of the 1950s and 60s.

 Modern design today isn’t too far off from its original roots.
 The objectives are all the same and the clean-lined, uniformity of mid-century modern is still just as favored.

-Though it came to be around the 1970s, contemporary style doesn’t stem from a movement and it doesn’t refer to a specific period — it’s ever changing.
-In the beginning, it borrowed ideas from Modernism and blended styles from across the map before coming into its own.
+Though it came to be around the 1970s, contemporary style doesn’t stem from a movement and it doesn’t refer to a specific period — it’s ever-changing.
+Initially, it borrowed ideas from Modernism and blended styles from across the map before coming into its own.

 By definition, “contemporary” refers to the period we’re living in at the moment, so this style has a bit more fluidity.
 A modern space tends to follow a strict format of balance, clean lines, and minimal decor.